Leica SL vs Sony RX1R II

 Studio photographers will appreciate that the Leica SL (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the SL does not have a direct predecessor.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Leica SL or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.